GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/fileBrowserHandler/index.md

 details

 : An object describing the event.
-You can get the file or files that the user has selected from the `entries` field of this object, which is an array of FileSystem `Entry` objects.
+You can get the file or files that the user has selected from the `entries` field of this object, which is an array of `FileSystemFileEntry` objects.